Time and Tide (Basia song)

-"Time and Tide" is a song by Polish singer Basia from her debut album of the same name, released in 1987.
+"Time and Tide" is a song by Polish singer Basia from her first solo album, Time and Tide, released in 1987.
 The song remains one of her biggest hits to date.

 Background

 The track was written and produced by Basia Trzetrzelewska and Danny White.
 Basia wrote the lyrics about her and Danny's unfulfilled love, at the time when they both were in relationships with other partners.
 The song has become a staple at wedding receptions in America.

 "Time and Tide" was released as the sixth and final single from Basia's debut album, also titled Time and Tide.
 It was a chart success in the USA where it became her first Top 40 hit on Billboard's Hot 100 and Adult Contemporary charts.
 Despite being Basia's biggest U.S. pop hit, the song was never remixed.
 In 1995, the single was re-released in Japan to promote the live album Basia on Broadway.